 What is the STIC Incentive Program?

-The FHWA offers technical assistance and funds—up to $100,000 per STIC per year—to support the costs of standardizing innovative practices in a state transportation agency or other public sector STIC stakeholder.
+The FHWA offers technical assistance and funds—up to $125,000 per STIC this fiscal year —to support the costs of standardizing innovative practices in a state transportation agency or other public sector STIC stakeholder.

 Proposed STIC project ideas are prioritized by the NJ STIC for each federal fiscal year.
 Selected projects are then submitted to the Federal Highway Administration (FHWA) for approval.
 The request submittal does not guarantee funding nor award of funding.